Carina Antonia Hallin

 Luna is a M.Sc in Global Development candidate at the University of Copenhagen and holds a B.A in Business Administration and Philosophy at Copenhagen Business School.
 With a philosophical mindset and a consultancy background, Luna has acquired an interest in the possibilities of Collective Intelligence in both a public and private setting.

 Angela Moreno Recio

-Angela is a B.Sc student in Business Administration and Service Management with a specialization in Innovation at Copenhagen Business School.
+Angela is a M.Sc in Management of Innovation and Business Development at Copenhagen Business School and holds a B.Sc. in Business Administration and Service Management with a specialization in Innovation from the same institution.
 Angela has passion for understanding how entities can work looking at the future and she is intrigued by how public and private organizations can use Collective Intelligence to improve efficiency and decision-making.